mastercomfig/mastercomfig/docs/next_steps/quick_fixes.md

 ## Scottish Resistance stickybombs have no outline

-Due to a bug in the game, the outlines for Scottish Resistance stickybombs only appears when objective outlines are enabled.
-You can fix this by adding `outlines=medium` to your `modules.cfg`.
+On some Mastercomfig presets, outlines are disabled.
+While the outline settings include player and objective outlines, it also includes the outlines for Scottish Resistance stickyboms.
+You can enable outlines by adding `outlines=medium` to your `modules.cfg`.